 0 Total Credits

-- Students can officially obtain candidacy status when they have passed the core and qualifying exams, formed their Dissertation committee, have no more than six required courses remaining electives included, and all required paperwork has been completed and submitted.
-In addition, students admitted to their UCF doctoral program in Fall 2011 or a later term must complete all CITI Responsible Conduct of Research (RCR) training.
+- Students can officially obtain candidacy status when they have passed the comprehensive exam, formed their Dissertation committee, have no more than six required courses remaining electives included, and all required paperwork has been completed and submitted.
+In addition, students must complete all CITI Responsible Conduct of Research (RCR) training and required professional development courses (zero credit).
 Once they have obtained Candidacy status, students can register for dissertation hours.
 Students officially enter candidacy when the following work has been accomplished: 1.
-Pass Core and Qualifying Exams 2.
-Form an appropriate Dissertation Committee by the established university deadline: 1.
-Chair (Graduate Faculty member who is eligible to chair a dissertation committee) 2.
-Minimum of four committee members (all must hold a Graduate Faculty or Graduate Faculty Scholar appointment) 3.
-At least three, and a majority of the committee, must be members of the Graduate Faculty 4.
-At least one member must be from outside the department (or college, if a college-wide program) 5.
+Pass Comprehensive Exam 2.
+Form an appropriate Dissertation Committee by the established university deadline: i.
+Chair (Graduate Faculty member who is eligible to chair a dissertation committee) ii.
+Minimum of four committee members (all must hold a Graduate Faculty or Graduate Faculty Scholar appointment) iii.
+At least three, and a majority of the committee, must be members of the Graduate Faculty iv.
+At least one member must be from outside the department (or college, if a college-wide program) v.
 At least one member must have served previously on a thesis or dissertation committee that graduated a student, either at UCF or at another accredited institution.
 If the Chair does not have this experience, another graduate faculty member who has this experience may serve in this role as Vice-Chair.
 Under certain circumstances (see page 2), a graduate faculty scholar who has previous committee experience may serve as Vice-Chair.
 3. Have no more than 6 total credit hours of coursework remaining (including electives) 4.
-Complete all required RCR Workshops and CITI Integrity Trainings.
+Complete all required RCR Workshops and CITI Integrity Trainings and Professional Development courses.
 5. Complete PAF Notification of Doctoral Candidacy form.

 Grand Total Credits: 81